WadieBenabdouh/AutoClipboardCleaner/README.md

 # AutoClipboardCleaner
-this is cmd command that runs by itself once it was executed, it cleans your clipboard automatically. double click it...that's it
+this is a cmd command that runs by itself once it is executed, it cleans your clipboard automatically. double click it...that's it.